SaeedulHaque/Interview-Preparation/OOP/README.md

 ---

 ## Core Concepts of OOP
+> Using the cake recipe method for better understanding.
 ### 1. **Class**
 A class is like a **blueprint**.
 It defines what an object should know and what it should be able to do.

+- A class is like a cake recipe you find in a cookbook.

+- It tells you what ingredients you need (flour, sugar, eggs).

+- It explains how to bake the cake (steps, oven temperature, baking time).

+- But the recipe itself is not the cake — it’s just the instructions.

 ```python
 class Car: